Probing long-lived axions at the KOTO experiment: Conclusions

 \section{Conclusions}

-In this paper, we show that the KOTO experiment, beyond its conventional purposes, can perform long-lived particle searches in its two different data-taking modes, the Kaon and the beam-dump.
+In this paper, we show that the KOTO experiment, beyond its conventional purposes, can perform long-lived particle searches in its two different data-taking modes, the kaon and the beam dump.
 In both modes, NP particles are produced at the proton target interaction point and can decay in the whole decay volume of the detector (see Figs.~\ref{fig:illustration} and~\ref{fig:schematic}).
-We show that the future KOTO runs will explore uncharted parameter space of sub-GeV axions which may address the Strong CP problem.
+We show that the future KOTO runs will explore the uncharted parameter space of sub-GeV axions, which may address the strong $CP$ problem.

-Firstly, we show that the Kaon mode, where the majority of the KOTO data is taken, is sensitive not only to $K_L\to\pi^0\nu\bar\nu$ and $K_L\to \pi^0 a$ but also to axions which are originating from the interaction in the proton target and mimic the rare Kaon decay signal.
+First, we show that the kaon mode, where the majority of the KOTO data are taken, is sensitive not only to $K_L\to\pi^0\nu\bar\nu$ and $K_L\to \pi^0 a$~\cite{Gori:2020xvq} but also to axions, which are originating from the interaction in the proton target and mimic the rare kaon decay signal.
 The main difference between the two signals is that the axion events extend the distribution of $p_T^{\pi^0}$ greater than $m_{K_L}$, as shown in Fig.~\ref{fig:pTZ}.
-This region is unphysical for the di-photon events from the Kaon decays, thus, we assume no SM background there.
+This region is unphysical for the diphoton events from the kaon decays; thus, we assume no SM background there.
 Even though our derived constraints based on KOTO 2015 dataset are currently not competitive, they reaffirm the constraints obtained with experiments of very different topology and proton impact energy.
-We have also shown in Fig.~\ref{fig:excl_BB_GG_COD} that KOTO in Step-2 can indeed explore new parameter space for axions with $c_{GG}$ coupling and $m_a\gtrsim 100\,\MeV$, without changes of the main analysis steps.
+We have also shown in Fig.~\ref{fig:excl_BB_GG_COD} that KOTO in Step 2 can indeed explore new parameter space for axions with $c_{GG}$ coupling and $m_a\gtrsim 100\,\MeV$, without changes of the main analysis steps.

-Secondly, we have evaluated projections of KOTO running in the beam-dump mode as recently presented by the collaboration~\cite{KOTO:beamdump}.
-Here we have shown that KOTO, due to its low proton beam energy and large angle between the beam and the detector can especially well explore parameter space at very low couplings, complementary to such searches at higher energies, \eg{} NA62~\cite{Dobrich:2015jyk}, FASER~\cite{Feng:2018pew} or DarkQuest~\cite{Blinov:2021say}.
-Although the analysis in beam-dump mode is suitable for searches for long-lived particles, the sensitivity to the axions is weaker than in the Kaon mode because the expected statistics is significantly lower considering the KOTO physics goals.
+Second, we have evaluated projections of KOTO running in the beam dump mode as recently presented by the collaboration~\cite{KOTO:beamdump}.
+Here we have shown that KOTO, due to its low proton beam energy and large angle between the beam and the detector, can especially well explore parameter space at very low couplings, complementary to such searches at higher energies \eg{}, NA62~\cite{Dobrich:2015jyk}, FASER~\cite{Feng:2018pew} or DarkQuest~\cite{Blinov:2021say}.
+Although the analysis in beam dump mode is suitable for searches for long-lived particles, the sensitivity to the axions is weaker than in the kaon mode because the expected statistics is significantly lower considering the KOTO physics goals.